blbadger/blbadger.github.io/nonlinear-dimension.md

 When the transformation lies on top of the pre-image, it may accurately be said that the transformation is the pre-image.
 But this transformation is no longer a function at all, as it is a one-to-many transformation because any point on the pre-image line segment is in the same place as a point on the transformation, meaning that the image point may exist anywhere.

 This is a graphical illustration of a function in which the input is the same as the function itself.
-If the Curch-Turing thesis is accepted, these functions can be equivalently stated as Turing machines $T$ in which the program $a$ is the same as the input $i$.
-It is provable that such machines never halt: the predicate 'does the turing machine $T$ with input $i$ and program $a$ halt at value $x$ for some value $x$, in symbols $T(i, a, x)$, is undecidable because it never halts.
+If the Church-Turing thesis is accepted, these functions can be equivalently stated as Turing machines $T$ in which the program $a$ is the same as the input $i$.
+It is provable that such machines never halt: the predicate 'does the turing machine $T$ with input $i$ and program $a$ where $i=a$ halt at value $x$ for some value $x$', in symbols $\exists x T(a, a, x)$, is undecidable.
+If such a machine halted at any $x$, the predicate would be decidable but as it is not, a Turing machine with its program as the input never halts.

-All this is to say that the transformation of a line on top of another line may map a segment to the entire real line but that this is no longer a function, nor is it computable in any way.
-Therefore, only nonlinear functions are capable of mapping a segment onto the entire real line.
+All this is to say that the transformation of a line on top of another line may map a segment to the entire real line but that this is no longer a function, nor is it computable.
+Therefore, only nonlinear functions are capable of mapping a finite segment onto the entire real line.

-### Changes in dimension from finite pre-images require nonlinear transformations
+### Increases in topological dimension require nonlinear transformations

-Topological dimension and scaling (fractal) dimension are equivalent for the classical objects in which topological dimension is defined: a point is 0-dimensional, a line 1-dimensional, a plane surface two-dimensional etc.
+Topological dimension and scaling (fractal) dimension are equivalent for the classical objects in which topological dimension is defined: a point is 0-dimensional, a line 1-dimensional, a plane surface two-dimensional etc.  A mapping from one topological dimension to another that is larger requires a transformation to infinite size.
+A proof for this for the case of a 1-D line transformed into a 2-D plane is as follows: first suppose that a finite line could be arranged to cover a plane.
+As the line is of finite size, an increase in scale will eventually lead to gaps between portions of this line: if this were not the case,

-see also space-filling curve length
+As seen in the previous section, only nonlinear transformations map finite sizes to infinite.
+Therefore transformations from one topological dimension to a larger one must be nonlinear.

-### Curves as more than one-dimensional
+### Curve dimension

 Here dimension is not fractal or topological, but a definition based on the transformations that can result from a function.
 Take an arbitrary line existing on a plane.
 In some orientation, this line may be defined entirely on the basis of another line that exists alone, ie in one dimension.

 Now note that this is not the case for an arbitrary curve on a plane: this curve by definition is not congruent to any of the lines mentioned above.
 The curve may be mapped to a line, but it is not equal in that it cannot be substituted for any line.
 Therefore a curve cannot be defined in one dimension, because otherwise it would be congruent with a line.

 This idea extends to curved surfaces in three dimensions.
 Such surfaces are not entirely planar but exist in three dimensions, and therefore are not congruent with a topologically two-dimensional plane.
-This goes to suggest that curves of any kind exist between topological dimensions, which provides a clear reason why nonlinear transformations are capable of attaining a fractional dimension.
+This goes to suggest that curves of any kind exist between topological dimensions, which provides a clear reason why nonlinear transformations are capable of providing routes between topological or fractal dimensions.

 ### Dimension-changing maps are uncomputable